How we use Orbit to build Orbit

 Since we’re building a tool for managing and growing communities, you might wonder how we’re using Orbit to build our own community, so I thought I’d share a few things we’re doing and hopefully inspire some workflows for your own.

 Much of our approach is focused on welcoming and responding to community members across several channels, and providing tailored interactions with each person we work with.
-The basis for these interactions is our automatic Twitter and GitHub integrations as well as the Orbit API, coupled with one-on-one outreach based on the data.
+The basis for these interactions is our automatic Twitter, Slack, and GitHub integrations as well as the Orbit API and Zapier App, coupled with one-on-one outreach based on the data.

 Two major concepts in Orbit are Members and Activities.